AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
-	Yes, yes, all the world have heard of the devilÊ[325]Ê and the Pope.
+	Yes, yes, all the world have heard of the devilC [325]C and the Pope.

 Mo.
 	Cruel and rapacious.
 The actions of his predecessors will never be forgotten by the descendant of Mahomet.
 I rejoice I have him in my power---his life will but ill repay those crimes 	with which this monster formerly pestered the plains of Palentina.

 Fan.
-[Aside to the Eunuch .Ê
+[Aside to the Eunuch .C

 	Oh Lord, tell him he's a Cobbler at once and don't tell him any more lies.